ececorlu/GeoAdvances2024/README.md

 You need to create 3 different rvt file, since cadastral data is divided into 3 to reduce file sizes.
 OSM 1 is main research area, osm 2 and 3 are areas located near the research area.
 Each is created separately, and then by using the the same buildings' location, files are moved according to their exact location.

-To create each Revit file:
+To create each GIS info in Revit file:

 1- Eyup_maim.rvt file is the template of BIM file. research area 1 can be created from this file.
 Eyup_template.rvt file is the template of osm2 and osm 3 files. research area 2 and 3 can be created on this file.

 2- To create GIS in BIM run osm.dyn file in BIM visual programming. the cadastral data information is gathered from the OSM file, topography is created from tiff file.
 To create each file osm file needed to be changed.

-3- After creating the files, files are combined using buildings. osm2 and osm 3 has Eyup wedding building, and osm 1 and osm 2 has one same building. the files are moved to match this buildings location.
+3- After creating the files, files are combined using buildings. osm2 and osm 3 have Eyup wedding building, and osm 1 and osm 2 has one same building. the files are moved according to same buildings to place the whole GIS DATA in their right location.

+To create Building Information Model of the  building:

+1- The facade, elevation are modeled manually on the previously created mass of the building.
+The observation points are added using [M_RPC Female.rfa].

+To create visibility analysis:

 4- visual analysis is done using "Eyup_visual openness indexes.dyn" file in the combined Revit file.